-INTERSTAT – a Project on Open Statistical Data
+INTERSTAT – a project on Open Statistical Data

 Interoperability

-To allow for blinded review: do NOT indicate author information or affiliation

 Keywords: Open Data, Linked Open Data, Statistical Open Data, framework

 Introduction

 Statistical information is a key data source to support public policy definitions but also to enable utility services across different domains for a large range of stakeholders.
 At national and European level there is still lack of interoperability between several open data portals of the public sector and statistical portals, with different ways to access and reuse open datasets.